Climate risk management

 These components are monitored and assessed on an integrated basis, necessitated by the interdependence of the risks and the related actions.
 The different components pose different kinds of exposures spanning different time horizons.
-Similarly, the risk responses for the different components of the risk are also planned by taking a holistic view.
+Similarly, the responses to the components of the risk are also planned by taking a holistic view.

 For example, the increasing cost of complying with emission limits in some regions is a regulatory risk that may require operational responses in the near term.
-The reduction in demand for legacy hydrocarbons is a commercial risk that is likely to have a medium- to long-term impact, demanding changes to our strategic portfolio and business models.
-The risk of physical impacts of climate change is likely to occur in the medium and long term and would require actions to mitigate adverse impacts to our assets and supply chain.
-As an example, the transformation of our refineries into energy and chemicals parks mitigates our operational emissions exposure risk, medium- to long-term commercial risks and allows us to plan for other future adaptation measures.
-This highlights our integrated approach to risk management.
+The reduction in demand for legacy hydrocarbons is a commercial risk that may have a medium- to long-term impact, demanding changes to our strategic portfolio and business models.
+The risk of physical impacts of climate change may occur in the short, medium and long term and would require actions to mitigate adverse impacts on our assets and supply chain.
+As an example, the transformation of our refineries into energy and chemicals parks reduces the level of our operational emissions and medium- to long-term commercial risks, allowing us to plan for future adaptation measures.

 - evaluating the status of risk indicators, which illustrate how well we are managing each component of the risk related to climate change and GHG emissions; and

 - learning from incidents and assurance findings.

 We use these procedures to identify risks relating to climate change and GHG emissions, which in turn enables us to determine their significance, both individually and relative to other risks.

 Processes within the Shell Control Framework that help us assess each identified risk include the evaluation of its impact, likelihood and the level of risk we are willing to accept.

 When assessing the likelihood of a risk occurring, we consider factors such as our ability to prevent the risk happening and whether the risk has materialised in the past.